 “This is extortion,” Weingartner whispered.
 “Blackmail…”

-“This is loyalty, Volkner,” the Kaiser argued calmly, leaning forward.
+“This is loyalty, Volker,” the Kaiser argued calmly, leaning forward.
 “So what is your choice?”

 “What’s going on?
 Where… Where do I go?”
 Heimler questioned in confusion as he looked around.
 “Am I free to go?
 Who do I report to?
 Where’s Marionette?”

-Giving no acknowledgment, Volkner walked past them, past the marble halls lined with aged photographs and paintings, past the busy reception room, past the pillars and large banner that decorated the front of the esteemed building, past the flight of stairs.
+Giving no acknowledgment, Volker walked past them, past the marble halls lined with aged photographs and paintings, past the busy reception room, past the pillars and large banner that decorated the front of the esteemed building, past the flight of stairs, down the sidewalk.
 He stopped short two buildings down and turned to find Fischer, Heimler, and Kleine following behind him in confusion.

 “Sir, please tell us what’s going on,” Kleine said, doubling over to catch his breath.
 “W-With all due respect, sir.
 What did the Kaiser say?
 Are they going to help the lieutenant?”